LSST-IT/ittn-003/index.rst

 HTML or Javascript.
 It is also tedious to setup, especially for accessing multiple end points.

-end-users are using remote display from the bastion host (nx)
+end users are using remote display from the bastion host (nx)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Due to the limitations and inconvenience of ssh port forwarding, end users are resorting to remote displaying a web browser or a complete desktop environment.
-While this does largely resolve the problem for end-users it may start to put resource pressure on the bastion host.
+While this does largely resolve the problem for end users it may start to put resource pressure on the bastion host.
 If end users are allowed to do this (which is necessary in order to for perform work), which effectively bypasses all access control, the use of a bastion host is not providing any value to end